 Click on the 1st picture below to read that version.
 The 2nd picture is a later version of the hymn or prayer in Latin & English.
 3rd is the Mother of Confidence prayer and a brief explanation.

-Art Reproductions A unique gift idea & a wonderful way to recollect the magnificent prayers contained within.
-Signed, museum Giclee 5x7 prints @ $12 each plus shipping of $5.95 (up to 4 at this rate), continental USA.
+This is a unique gift idea & a wonderful way to recollect the magnificent prayers contained within.
+Flat cards with prayers on back inquire for current prices.
+Sold is packs of 50.
+Signed Giclee 5x7 prints @ $15 ea. for archival museum paper & shipping of $5.95 (up to 4 at this same rate), continental USA quote.
 Suitable for 8x10 frames with mat.
-For a mounted Giclee to fit a signed 8x10, white mat or other please Contact the artist.
+For mounted Giclee including a signed 8x10 white mat, another size or substrate preferences please Contact the artist.

 "...whatever is true, whatever is honorable, whatever is right, whatever is pure, whatever is lovely, whatever is of good repute, if there is any excellence and if anything worthy of praise, dwell on these things."
 St Paul